 Baro Sensor Kit for XB Models

 Add Barometric (altitude) compensation capability to your Buell XB model with this easy to install sensor.
 Includes ECM file with matched sensor data and settings.
 Now with reduced introductory pricing.
-Please specify the year and model of your motorcycle in the notes section during checkout.

 What is a Baro Sensor and why would I want or need one?

 The EFI systems on Buell XB motorcycles rely on a narrow band O2 sensor signal to maintain a specific measured air fuel ratio (AFR) during cruise riding.
 This is necessary to meet emissions standards and provide optimum efficiency.
 As these bikes age and get modified, the data provided by the O2 sensor becomes less accurate and/or usable.
 The sensors get dirty, rings and seals wear allowing some oil to be burned, performance mods are made, etc, etc. Very often, the ECM begins to sense a RICH condition and reacts by LEANING out (decreasing) the fuel delivery unnecessarily.
 It is a gradual process that will often go unnoticed until the bike starts to run very poorly, overheats, or you connect and view certain settings using Ecmdroid or tuning software.
 If it's not resolved it can lead to serious engine damage.